khakhalin/carsharing101/01_natural_behavior.md

 # 1.3 Gaussian City

+## 1.3.1 Getting to know the Gaussian City

 What are the implications of this dynamics for a real city, with on-street parking and a continuous operating area?
 If we model a city like that, how will the cars distribute?
 At this point you probably have a very good guess for what the answer could be, but let's also try it in a simulation.
 A city is different from a previously dscribed collection of stations in several ways:

 1. First, the operation area in most cities is continuous, but this can be reasonably well represented by a square grid of small pixel-like zones.